It has been this bad before. How home buyers got it done in 1981

 For all the similarities between the 1980s and today, there are key differences.
 One of them involves “assumable mortgages,” which were plentiful then and are in short supply now.

 But Congress slammed the door on assumable loans in 1982.
-Now only a subset of mortgages are readily assumable: those insured or guaranteed by the Federal Housing Administration, the Department of Veterans Affairs and the Department of Agriculture’s Rural Housing Service.
-Together, FHA, VA and USDA loans accounted for around 18% of mortgage origination volume in the second quarter of 2022, according to data gathered by the Urban Institute.
+Only a subset of mortgages are readily assumable: those insured or guaranteed by the Federal Housing Administration, the Department of Veterans Affairs, and the Department of Agriculture’s Rural Housing Service.
+Together, FHA, VA, and USDA loans accounted for around 18% of mortgage origination volume in the second quarter of 2022, according to data gathered by the Urban Institute.

 An era of creative financing

 Assumable loans helped to keep home sales stumbling along in the early ’80s when mortgage rates were extraordinarily high.
-They also served as the foundation for what was called “creative financing,” which filled the gap between the purchase price and the assumed mortgage balance.
+They also served as the foundation for “creative financing,” which filled the gap between the purchase price and the assumed mortgage balance.

-More than 40 years have gone by, and 1980s-style creative financing isn’t coming back.
+More than 40 years have passed, and 1980s-style creative financing isn’t coming back.
 Lenders frowned on the ad hoc transfers of loans they had originally made and wanted to write new loans at current interest rates as properties changed hands.
-Consumer advocates warned of the risk to buyers and sellers of informal and unconventional schemes that could leave either party holding a worthless contract, or committed to an unsupportable payment structure.
+Consumer advocates warned of the risk to buyers and sellers of informal and unconventional schemes that could leave either party holding a worthless contract or committed to an unsupportable payment structure.

 A need for new solutions

-If 1980s-era creative financing is out of the picture, will banks or Silicon Valley or home sellers come up with 2020s-style resourcefulness?
-Some ingenuity might be needed to keep home sales sputtering along instead of faceplanting.
-Maybe it will be something that already exists, but hasn’t caught on yet, such as wider adoption of accessory dwelling units, 3D-printed houses or groups of friends banding together to share ownership of homes.
+If 1980s-era creative financing is out of the picture, will banks or Silicon Valley or home sellers come up with 2020-style resourcefulness?
+Some ingenuity might be needed to keep home sales sputtering instead of faceplanting.
+Maybe it will be something that already exists but hasn’t caught on yet, such as wider adoption of accessory dwelling units, 3D-printed houses, or groups of friends banding together to share ownership of homes.

 Whatever happens, any predictions will look silly in hindsight.
 Consider the Dallas real estate agent who spoke to D Magazine in 1980, when the 30-year mortgage was above 15%.
 “Chances are,” he said, “we’ll never see home mortgage interest fall back into the single-digit range again.”

-Thankfully, mortgage rates did eventually fall into the single digits, where they’ve stayed since 1991.
+Thankfully, mortgage rates eventually fell into the single digits, where they’ve stayed since 1991.
 Not only that, plenty of people got 30-year mortgages at interest rates below 3% just last year.
-History tells us that the housing market will get better, even if we go through rocky times on the way to recovery.
+History tells us that the housing market will improve, even if we go through rocky times on the way to recovery.